pjako/hikyaku/README.md

 // example.hischema
 prefix courier_

-// Remap schema names to C types used in your codebase type handle u32 type coord i32
+// Remap schema names to the C types used in your codebase gentype handle u32 gentype coord i32

 enum Status : u8 {
   ok = 0,